 to turn from the holy commandment

 The noble influence of the Bible acted as a deterrent for these false teachers.
 However, they persisted in the false teaching and reverted to type.
-Initial exposure to Jesus Christ does not mean that someone fully embraces Him as the Savior.
+Initial exposure to Jesus Christ does not mean someone fully embraces Him as the Savior.

 2 Co 13:5, “Examine yourselves as to whether you are in the faith.
 Test yourselves.
 Do you not know yourselves, that Jesus Christ is in you?—unless indeed you are disqualified.”